-Push the "Open/Close" switch forward to close the moonroof.
-The moonroof will stop halfway if you continue to press on the switch.
-Release the switch once and push it again to close the moonroof completely.
+To stop the moonroof at a desired position, simply push the opposite side of the switch.

 After washing the vehicle or after it rains, wipe away water on the roof prior to opening the moonroof to prevent drops of water from falling into the passenger compartment.